-Global renewable energy projects under construction
+A further 12 GW of global renewable energy projects under construction

-We have a strong focus on working with and making positive contributions to the communities where our projects are based, as well as being a key driver of Australia's energy transition.
+RWE has a strong focus on working with and making positive contributions to the communities where our projects are based, as well as being a key driver of Australia's energy transition.

-RWE is committed to fostering transparent and lasting relationships with stakeholders, with particular consideration for local communities and landowners.
-Our business model is to develop, own and operate renewable energy projects and we look forward to working with your community as we work on developing the Cattle Creek Wind Farm.
+We are committed to fostering transparent and lasting relationships with stakeholders, with particular consideration for local communities and landowners.
+Our business model is to develop, own and operate renewable energy projects and we look forward to working with your community.